aoacc/arfleet-docs/docs/maintain-arfleet/10-getting-started.md

 # Getting Started

-ArFleet source code can be found at [https://github.com/aoacc/arfleet](https://github.com/aoacc/arfleet).
+ArFleet source code can be found in repositories at [https://github.com/aoacc](https://github.com/aoacc) starting with `arfleet-`.

 Feel free to contribute to the project by submitting pull requests or issues!